softmeal.org

 Tofu pudding (豆腐花) has been part of Cantonese food culture for centuries, evolving from a by-product of traditional tofu making into one of the most celebrated tong sui desserts in Hong Kong.
 A warm bowl of ginger tofu pudding — the kind bought from a street cart shared between generations — represents one of the most intimate and accessible experiences of local food heritage.
 The fact that it is naturally Level 4 without any modification is a reminder that thoughtfully prepared traditional food has always accommodated different needs with quiet dignity.

 ⚠️ This recipe is for reference only.
 Texture varies by technique and ingredients.
-A speech therapist should confirm the appropriate IDDSI level for each individual.
+A speech therapist should confirm the appropriate IDDSI level.